4 Must Avoid Mistakes After Building a Single Family Home

 - Shrinkage due to house expansion

 Works and house repairs related to the list above are the only acceptable reasons builders should push after possession.
-If your builder is doing many repairs unrelated to the list, it can be considered a red flag.
+If your builder does many repairs unrelated to the list, it can be considered a red flag.
 Maybe it's time to reconsider your choices.
 However, if it's just a simple repair, perhaps you can still give them the benefit of the doubt. ;)

 2. Failing to perform a check towards the end of the warranty period.